 Online hearings should try and replicate this openness as far as possible, by allowing for litigants and the general public to watch the hearings.
 In practice, given the nature of the digital platforms used for online hearings, public access to hearings was not given priority.
 A majority of the respondents in Madhya Pradesh (n=25) said lawyers of all parties to the case were present during the online hearings they attended.
 Most respondents in Karnataka too (n=23) said the lawyers of all parties or some parties were present at the hearings.
 One advocate from Barwani and one from Sidhi stated that in bail matters, at the time of furnishing the bail amount, the person depositing the money was presented online.
 Significantly, a majority of the respondents stated that the litigants were not present at the online hearing in Madhya Pradesh and Karnataka.
-In Karnataka, there were a few instances where the judge did not object to the litigant joining the online hearing, provided they put themselves on mute and turned off the video.
+In Karnataka, there were a few instances where the judge did not object to the litigant joining the online hearing, provided they put inselves on mute and turned off the video.
 However, the general public could not watch these hearings.

 In Delhi as well, a majority of the respondents (n=30) said that all the lawyers were present in the online hearings they attended.
 In over half the cases (n=25) the respondents attended, litigants also attended the online hearings.
 Similar to Karnataka, the open justice principle was being ignored and the public had no access to online hearings in Madhya Pradesh as well.
 Across the four selected districts in Madhya Pradesh, respondents said that third parties were not allowed to watch the hearings.
 Neither were transcripts of the proceedings available to the public.
-Respondents from Bengaluru said that according to the guidelines, the general public cannot join the hearings.
-A respondent from Bengaluru felt that while the general public should have access to online hearings to abide by the open court principle and to bring in transparency, the public lacks etiquette and fails to maintain decorum during online hearing to take place.
+Products from Bengaluru said that according to the guidelines, the general public should have access to online hearings to abide by the open court principle and to bring in transparency, the public lacks etiquette and fails to maintain decorum during online hearings.
+He felt that sensitising the public about these norms is essential for a smooth hearing to take place.
 This concern is valid but denying the public access to online hearings because they may disrupt proceedings is a specious argument.
 The judge can mute them and avoid any such possibility.

-In the selected districts, online hearings have turned all hearings into in-camera
+In the selected districts, online hearings have turned all hearings into in-camera proceedings, accessible only to lawyers and litigants.

-42 Jason Bosland and Jonathan Gill.
-2014.
-'The principle of open justice and the judicial duty to give public reasons', Melb.
-UL Rev. 38 : 482-524., p.
-483-4 proceedings, accessible only to lawyers and litigants.
 It is understandable that when online hearings began at the start of the lockdown, judges and court staff were unfamiliar with technical aspects and hence were focussed on providing only lawyers and litigants access to such hearings.
 However, it seems that no effort was made subsequently to meet the requirements of open justice in online hearings.
 This is a crucial omission especially because the manner in which online hearings were conducted while courts were shut due to the COVID-19 pandemic will form the framework for online hearings in the future.